skit-ai/dialogy/README.md

 Separate, isolated and lightweight libraries that just work for a recipe.

 ### Shouldn't evaluation be common if we are using this software?
 ❌.
-Evaluation of models is hard to standardize. if you have a fairly common need, feel free to contribute plugins.
+Evaluation of models is hard to standardize. if you have a fairly common need, feel free to contribute your `workflow` or `plugins`.

 ### What are the benefits of using this project?
 - ✅.
 This project offers a conduit for an untrained model.
 This means once a [workflow](./dialogy/workflow/README.md) is coded you can use it anywhere: